-Since its founding in 1810 as the Medical Institution of Yale College, Yale School of Medicine has conferred more than 9,000 medical degrees.
-We educate tomorrow's physicianscientist leaders, with a focus on our innovative biomedical research and the advanced care that our Yale Medicine physicians provide.
+Since its founding in 1810 as the Medical Institution of Yale College, Yale School of Medicine has conferred 9,394 medical degrees.
+We educate physician-scientists and leaders, with a focus on our innovative biomedical research and the advanced care that our Yale Medicine physicians provide.